melezhik/sparrow/README.md

 # AUTHORIZATION ISSUE

 As technically speaking sparrow plugins are just listing in text files, there is no explicit difference between public and private plugins.
-From other hand sparrow relies on git to download install plugins, so this sort of authentication/authorization issues is addressed to remote git repositoty owner to setup a proper access policies.
+From other hand sparrow relies on git to download install plugins, so this sort of authentication/authorization issues is addressed to remote git repository owner to setup a proper access policies.

 # CREATING SPARROW PLUGINS

 To accomplish this task one should be able to

 * init local git repository and map it to remote one

 * create swat test suite

 * add sparrow related configuration

 * commit changes and then push into remote

 ## Init git repository

 Sparrow expects your swat test suite will be under git and will be accessed as remote git repository: